 Quality education (SDG 4): Ensuring electricity access can reinforce education goals.
-Well-lit, well-heated and well-cooled schools and households are essential for creating learning spaces for children and adults.
+Well-lit, well-heated and wellcooled schools and households are essential for creating learning spaces for children and adults.
 Information and communication technologies, on which modern education is based, also require energy input.
 Conversely, quality education is an enabling factor in achieving SDG 7, given that knowledge and skills influence the feasibility of implementing access solutions from technical, financial and political perspectives.

-Climate action (SDG 13): Although electricity generation contributes a large share of global CO_2 emissions, delivering universal household electricity access does not pose any threat to achievement of the Paris Agreement.
-With the growing importance of renewables for electricity access and the relatively low levels of electricity consumption by households in developing countries, delivering universal access would increase global CO_2 emissions in 2030 by around 0.2 per cent (70 million tons of CO_2) relative to the baseline (IEA, 2017).
-At the same time, reliable electricity access can improve the resilience of households and communities to a changing climate.
+Climate action (SDG 13): Despite electricity generation contributing a large share of global CO_2 emissions, there is no threat from delivering universal household electricity access to the achievement of the Paris Agreement.
+The growing importance of renewables for electricity access and the relatively low levels of electricity consumption of households in developing countries mean that delivering universal access increases global CO_2 emissions in 2030 by around 0.2% (70 million tonnes of CO_2) relative to the baseline (IEA, 2017).
+At the same time, reliable, modern energy access can improve the resilience of households and communities to a changing climate.

-It is also important to note that there are interlinkages between the three SDG 7 targets themselves.
-For example, cost reductions in renewables, storage, and energy efficiency as a result of wider global deployment will facilitate rural electrification.
+It is also important to note that there are interlinkages between the three SDG 7 targets themselves: For example, cost reductions in renewables, storage and energy efficiency as a result of deployment globally will facilitate rural electrification.